| Site1 | |

 R examples

-For over a century, field ecologist have been characterizing patterns in ecological communities and trying to draw theoretical inferences form the resulting data.
+For over a century, field ecologists have been characterizing patterns in ecological communities and trying to draw theoretical inferences from the resulting data.

 Why do some species coexist while others do not?